-It looks as though the epidemic has now stabilised here in the UK.
-There are consistent indications from the daily government statistics on new cases and deaths, and from the bed occupancy figures all round the UK (which are falling) that we are at the peak.
-We may even be over the peak and starting to head downwards.
+There are now consistent indications from the daily government statistics on new cases and deaths, and from the bed occupancy figures all round the UK (which are falling) that we are well past the peak and approaching a situation where there is a very low level of infection out in the community.

-As a result, and if all goes to plan, there will probably be some form of easing of lockdown in two to three weeks time - certainly for some healthy groups in the population, and for certain occupations and businesses.
+As a result there will continue to be a progressive easing of all lockdown measures - certainly for some healthy groups in the population, and for certain occupations and businesses.